-Our Audit Committee consists of Mr. Consiglio (chair), Mr. MacCallum and Mr. Nordhoff, each of whom is an independent member of our Board of Directors (as determined by our Board based on its annual review of the independence requirement of Audit Committee members provided in Rule 5605(c)(2)(A)(i) and (ii) of the Nasdaq listing standards).
+Our Audit Committee consists of Mr. Consiglio (chair), Mr. MacCallum and Mr. Nordhoff, each of whom is an independent member of our Board of Directors (as determined by our Board based on its annual review of the independence requirement of Audit Committee members provided in Rule 5605(c)(2) (A)(i) and (ii) of the Nasdaq listing standards).
+Our Audit Committee was established by the Board in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), to oversee the Company's corporate accounting and financial reporting processes and audits of its financial statements.
 The functions of this committee include, among others:

-- evaluating the independent registered public accounting firm's qualifications, independence and performance; - determining the engagement of the independent registered public accounting firm; - · approving the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitoring the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - reviewing our financial statements; - reviewing our critical accounting policies and estimates; - discussing with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; and - reviewing and evaluating, at least annually, the performance of the Audit Committee and its members, including compliance of the Audit Committee with its charter.
+- evaluating the independent registered public accounting firm's qualifications, independence and performance; - determining the engagement of the independent registered public accounting firm; - approving the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; - monitoring the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - reviewing our financial statements; - reviewing our critical accounting policies and estimates; - discussing with management and the independent registered public accounting firm the results of the annual audit and the review of our quarterly financial statements; and - reviewing and evaluating, at least annually, the performance of the Audit Committee and its members, including compliance of the Audit Committee with its charter.

 The Board of Directors has determined that Mr. Consiglio qualifies as an "audit committee financial expert," as that term is defined in applicable SEC rules.
 In making such determinations, the Board of Directors made a qualitative assessment of Mr. Consiglio's level of knowledge and experience based on a number of factors, including his formal education and experience.
 Both our independent registered public accounting firm and internal financial personnel regularly meet privately with our Audit Committee and have unrestricted access to this committee.
 Our Audit Committee charter can be found on our corporate website at www.mannkindcorp.com.
-The Audit Committee met 11 times during 2014.
-The report of the Audit Committee is included herein on page 43.
+The Audit Committee met eleven times during 2016.
+The report of the Audit Committee is included herein on page 47.